Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in CHRONOS: Discussion

-The results presented here demonstrate that torque-coupled GCal provides a viable pathway toward absolute calibration in the sub-Hz frequency band.
-In this regime, traditional radiation-pressure-based calibration methods become less effective due to reduced mechanical response and increased technical noise.
-A gravity-based calibration signal naturally couples to the most sensitive degree of freedom and remains well defined independently of optical gain fluctuations or interferometer control dynamics.
+These results demonstrate that torque-coupled GCal provides a viable pathway toward absolute calibration in the sub-Hz frequency band, where conventional radiation-pressure-based calibration methods become less effective due to reduced mechanical response and increased technical noise.
+Because the calibration signal is generated gravitationally, it naturally couples to the most sensitive degree of freedom and remains well defined independently of optical gain fluctuations or interferometer control dynamics.

-The combination of high SNR, analytically tractable systematics, and reduced dependence on auxiliary control models makes the torque-coupled GCal particularly well suited for next-generation low-frequency detectors such as CHRONOS, TOBA, and TorPeDO.
-More broadly, the approach provides a calibration framework that may be extended to future precision experiments where rotational sensing plays a central role.
+The combination of high SNR, analytically tractable systematics, and reduced dependence on auxiliary control models makes the torque-coupled GCal particularly suitable for next-generation low-frequency detectors such as CHRONOS, TOBA, and TorPeDO.
+Overall, the method presented here provides a clean, analytically tractable, and experimentally feasible pathway toward absolute calibration of torsion-bar interferometers and future sub-Hz GW detectors.

-Overall, the torque-coupled GCal method described in this work provides a clean, analytically tractable, and experimentally feasible pathway to absolute calibration of torsion-bar interferometers.
-The reduced coupling to interferometer subsystems, the availability of closed-form torque expressions, and the controllable geometric systematics collectively enable a robust calibration strategy for sub-Hz GW detectors.